 Types of Endoscopy

 We offer a range of diagnostic and therapeutic endoscopy procedures.

 This procedure examines the lining of the esophagus, stomach and upper duodenum for inflammation, ulcers or growths.
 With it we can evaluate conditions such as trouble swallowing, abdominal pain or bleeding.
-The doctor uses a small camera, called an endoscope, which is inserted into the mouth and guided down the throat.
-The exam usually lasts from 5 to 20 minutes.
+The doctor uses a small camera, called an endoscope, which is inserted into the mouth and guided down the throat to conduct an upper endoscopy.

 This procedure evaluates the lining of the esophagus, stomach and duodenum as well as organs near the gastrointestinal tract, such as the pancreas, gall bladder, liver, lungs and lymph nodes.
 A fine-needle aspiration specimen can be obtained for diagnostic purposes.
-The doctor uses a thin, flexible tube with a built-in, miniature ultrasound probe.
-The procedure usually lasts one hour.
+The doctor uses a thin, flexible tube with a built-in, miniature ultrasound probe for the endoscopic ultrasound procedure.

 This procedure examines the duodenum, bile ducts, gall bladder and pancreatic duct.
-The doctor guides a small camera, an endoscope, down the throat.
-The procedure lasts one to two hours
+The doctor guides a small camera, an endoscope, down the throat during the ERCP procedure.

 With interventional endoscopy, we expand the use of the technology to improve the experience and results for a range of gastrointestinal issues, from swallowing problems to cancer to large bowel obstruction.
 Patients come from across the country for specialized pancreatico-billiary endoscopic procedures.

 Our teams have earned national recognition as a pioneering resource for many of these procedures, which include: